-The success of the Proposed Business Combination will in large part be dependent on the ability, following the Offer and the Merger, to realize cost savings and, to a lesser extent, to consolidate operations and integrate processes.
-The businesses are strategically complementary but largely operate in diverse markets with different distribution systems.
-While SPX believes that it can obtain cost savings of at least \$125.0 million in the first year, the realization of savings is dependent to a large extent on the planned reduction of headcount at the Company.
+The success of the Proposed Business Combination will in large part be dependent on the ability of the SPX, following the consummation of the Proposed Business Combination, to realize cost savings and, to a lesser extent, to consolidate operations and integrate processes.
+The businesses are strategically complementary (in that the combined company would be able to provide products and services that would integrate the entire life cycle from original equipment vehicle components, to specialty repair tools and service, to replacement parts), but largely operate in diverse markets with different distribution systems.
+While the SPX believes that it can obtain cost savings of at least \$125.0 million in the first full year following the acquisition, the realization of savings is dependent to a large extent on the planned reduction of headcount at the Company.
 There can be no assurance that the timing and magnitude of headcount reductions will occur as planned.
 The integration of businesses, moreover, involves a number of risks, including the diversion of management's attention to the assimilation of the operations from other business concerns, delays or difficulties in the actual integration of operations or systems, and challenges in retaining customers and key personnel of the acquired company.
 There can be no assurance that future consolidated results will improve as a result of the Proposed Business Combination, or that the timing or extent to which cost savings and efficiencies anticipated by SPX will be achieved.
 The pro forma financial statements contained in this Prospectus do not include the impact, positive or negative, of any cost savings or efficiencies related to anticipated future actions.
 The anticipated cost savings have been developed solely by the management of SPX and are based on SPX's best judgments and knowledge of the Company's operations derived from publicly available information, and in reliance on that information being accurate and complete, together with SPX's knowledge and experience in the vehicle components industry.